hasura/graphql-engine/docs/graphql/manual/subscriptions/use-cases.rst

 ---------------------------------------------------

-In case you are interested only in the latest value of a particular field, you can use subscriptions to fetch the field and get updated with it's latest value whenever it changes.
+In case you are interested only in the latest value of a particular field, you can use subscriptions to fetch the field and get updated with its latest value whenever it changes.

 Example: Live location tracking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^